Late ‘n’ Live: Gilded Balloon Teviot, Edinburgh, 2007

 Rob Deering: Musicface: The Assembly Rooms, Edinburgh, 2014

 Rob Deering’s Beat This: Gilded Balloon, Edinburgh, 2014

 The Noise Next Door’s Comedy Lock In (Guest): Udderbelly Festival, Southbank, London, 2015

-Boatshow Comedy Club: The Tattershall Castle, Embankment, London, 2015
+Boatshow Comedy: The Tattershall Castle, Embankment, London, 2015

 Banana Cabaret: The Bedford Arms, Balham, London, 2016

 Nick Helm’s Xmas F*ck Fest 3: Pleasance Theatre, Islington, London, 2017

 The Boatshow Comedy Club: The Tattershall Castle, Embankment, London, 2018